LexiFi/landmarks/README.md

 ```

 The `register` function declares new landmarks and should be used at the
-toplevel and the functions `enter` and `exit` are used to delimit the portion
+toplevel.
+The functions `enter` and `exit` are used to delimit the portion
 of code attached to a landmark.
 At the end of the profiling, we retrieve for
 each landmark the aggregated time information spent executing the corresponding
 piece of code.
 During the execution, a trace of each visited landmark is also
-recorded which allows to build a "callgraph".
+recorded in order to build a "callgraph".

 For example:
 ```ocaml